predetor2111/git_tuto/README.md

 git push <name of the connection> <name of the branch> - push the changes from local to remote

-git pull origin master - download latest changes from the branch of the mentioned remote in your local machine
+git pull origin master - download latest changes from the branch of the mentioned remote in your local machine.

 git add <file1> <file2> <file3>

 git add .

+###recommended practice to do
+-make changes

+-git commit

+-git pull

+-git push
+(so that your commit never fails)